Chibuikekenneth/Contact-management-app/README.md

 contact-manager
 ===============

-A simple JS contact management application which saves Data in the browser's local storage.
+A simple JavaScript contact management application which saves Data in the browser's local storage.